-Three years later, it took Waterfall – who's co-founded a number of leading digital studios and consultancies, including Poke, Fray, Social Suicide and Deepend – a total of 29 interviews over six months to land his new job as creative director of Samara, Airbnb's design and innovation studio.
+Three years later, it took Waterfall – who's co-founded a number of leading digital studios and consultancies, including Poke, Fray, Social Suicide and Deepend – a total of 29 interviews over six months to land his new job as creative director (opens in new tab) of Samara (opens in new tab), Airbnb's design and innovation studio.

 That many interviews might have put off other candidates, but not Waterfall.
 So why was he so committed to moving client-side at Airbnb?
 "I was looking for a very simple thing: I wanted to change the world," he explains.

 "How many places, people or brands can do that?
 Where are they?
 What do they do?
 Have they done it before?
 When you address these points, there are only a handful of companies – and most are in Silicon Valley," he continues.
 "Working inside means you're already in charge of the biggest asset: the community and audience you want to change."

 When you're aiming for the stars, like Waterfall, reaching your goals isn't going to happen overnight.
 He says you have to be prepared to really grind – and advises being patient.
 "Big dreams need time to solidify," he reasons.

 And he agrees that the biggest industry threat to designers isn't the likes of Brexit and a flailing economy, but simply sitting still.
 "It's the tiny, almost unnoticeable threats that are the real killer," he says.
 "Murder by Powerpoint; death by meetings about meetings.
 Don't go quiet, my friends: scream into the page and tear it up.
 Good luck."

 This article was originally published in Computer Arts (opens in new tab), the world's best-selling design magazine.
 Subscribe to Computer Arts here (opens in new tab).